ericzji/nginx-openshift-lab/docs/class1/module1/lab00.rst

-Quick Overview of How to Interact With OpenShift
+A Quick Overview of How to Interact With OpenShift
 ------------------------------------------------

 Command Line Interface